 Tip nine: the “who is this animal for?” question

 If you are getting an animal primarily because you know that your husband will be devastated when your current dog dies, the correct answer is still “me.”

 Your rescue dog application will be declined if you disclose that you are getting this animal as a gift or for your children or for your grandmother or for your other dog or cat who is lonely during the day while you are at work.

-Tip ten: the “Where will this dog be during the day?” and “Where will this dog sleep?” questions.
+Tip ten: the “Where will this dog be during the day when you are not home?,” “How many hours a day will this dog be alone?” and “Where will this dog sleep?” questions.